Shopify/polaris/polaris.shopify.com/content/design/icons/creating-icons.md

       ![Two arrow icons with the stroke being highlighted.](/images/design/icons/icons-creating-filled-5@2x.png)

-      If it’s impossible to fill the outline icon, a 2px stroke can be used as a filled version.
+      If it’s not possible to fill the outline icon, a 2px stroke can be used as a filled version.

     </DirectiveCard>